YtoTech/talk-quote-work-getpaid-parser/README.md

 ## Going further

 You could then feed the processed data to your own document edition toolchain to create PDFs from it.
-This could include using Pandoc and LaTeX to edit the PDF (see for eg. [mrzool's invoice-boilerplate](https://github.com/mrzool/invoice-boilerplate/) setup) ; or sending it to an online PDF compiler with your own template (for eg. with a LaTeX template and [LaTeX-on-HTTP](https://github.com/YtoTech/latex-on-http), or with HTML/CSS and [WeasyPrint](https://github.com/Kozea/WeasyPrint/tree/gh-pages/samples/invoice)).
+This could include using Pandoc and LaTeX to edit the PDF (see for eg. [mrzool's invoice-boilerplate](https://github.com/mrzool/invoice-boilerplate/) setup) ; or sending it to an online PDF compiler with your own template (for eg. with a LaTeX template and [LaTeX-on-HTTP](https://github.com/YtoTech/latex-on-http)), or using HTML/CSS based template (with tooks like [WeasyPrint](https://github.com/Kozea/WeasyPrint/tree/gh-pages/samples/invoice) or [ReLaXed](https://github.com/RelaxedJS/ReLaXed)).

 You may also use the parsed data in a web application.